bottlesdevs/programs/Reviews/gog.md

 **Is it usable?**
 Grade: Silver
 Additional notes: It is usable, has very rare glitches like on window resize and some features doesn't works, like changing default Downloads path.
+Sometimes it says it failed to install the game but restarting it is up and running (tried The Witcher).

 **Final grade? (the lower evaluation from previous questions)**
 Grade: Silver